Aarush-Kashyap-221CS201/CC_Project_Team_9/readme.md

 3. Solutions after crossover.
 4. Mutated solutions from the previous generation.

+**Note:** Only the first generation will have the initial solutions, which will be randomly generated.
+Thereafter, every generation uses the solutions from the previous generation
 **Note:** The offloading decisions are based primarily on processing time to ensure optimal performance.

 ### Conclusion